Max von Sydow

-During his career, von Sydow received two Academy Award nominations for his performances in Pelle the Conqueror (1987) and Extremely Loud & Incredibly Close (2011).
-He received the Royal Foundation of Sweden's Cultural Award in 1954, was made a Commandeur des Arts et des Lettres in 2005, and was named a Chevalier de la Légion d'honneur on 17 October 2012.
+Von Sydow received the Royal Foundation of Sweden's Cultural Award in 1954, was made a Commandeur des Arts et des Lettres in 2005, and was named a Chevalier de la Légion d'honneur on 17 October 2012.

 Early life

 Carl Adolf von Sydow was born on 10 April 1929 in Lund, Sweden.
 His father, Carl Wilhelm von Sydow, was an ethnologist and professor of folkloristics at Lund University.
 His mother, Baroness Maria Margareta Rappe, was a schoolteacher.
-Von Sydow was of part-German ancestry.
-A paternal ancestor, David Sydow ("von" or "Von" was added later to the family surname), emigrated from Pomerania to the Kalmar region in 1724.
+Sydow was of part-German ancestry.
+A paternal ancestor, David Sydow ("von" or "Von" was added later to the family name), emigrated from Pomerania to the Kalmar region in 1724.
 His mother was also of part-Pomeranian descent.
-Von Sydow was raised as a Lutheran, but became an agnostic in the 1970s.
+Sydow was raised as a Lutheran, but became an agnostic in the 1970s.

-Von Sydow attended Lund Cathedral School, where he learned English at an early age.
+Sydow attended Lund Cathedral School, where he learned English at an early age.
 Originally expected to pursue a career in law, he became interested in acting after seeing a production of A Midsummer Night's Dream during a class trip to Malmö, which prompted him to establish an amateur theatrical group along with his friends back at school.

-Von Sydow served for two years in the Swedish Army with the Army Quartermaster Corps, where he adopted the name "Max" from the star performer of a flea circus he saw.
-After completing his service, von Sydow studied at the Royal Dramatic Theatre (Dramaten) in Stockholm where he trained between 1948 and 1951.
-During his time at the Dramaten, he helped start a theatre group, of which actress Ingrid Thulin was a member.
+Sydow served for two years in the Swedish Army with the Army Quartermaster Corps, where he adopted the name "Max" from the star performer of a flea circus he saw.
+After completing his service, Sydow studied at the Royal Dramatic Theatre in Stockholm where he trained between 1948 and 1951.
+During his time at the Royal Dramatic Theatre, he helped start a theatre group, of which actress Ingrid Thulin was a member.
 He made his stage debut in a small part in the Goethe play Egmont, which he considered "almost a disaster," but received good reviews for his performance.